onemanking/unity-addressable-with-unirx/README.md

   - In any case when you want to load Unity asset, just create a derive class that inherit from abstract class `AddressableObject` like example below.
   - In the example, it's load TMP_FontAsset as addressable asset.

-  - Note the `LoadCompleted` method, this is a abstract method that you must to implement into derived class to do an action with loaded asset.
+  - Note the `LoadCompleted` method, this is an abstract method that you must to implement into derived class to do an action with loaded asset.
 In this case the script just assign font asset to `_Text`.

 ```c#
 public class FontLoad : AddressableObject